takahiro-doba-research/maeda-lab-postdoc/calculation/README.md

 cj.analyze()
 ```

 Calculation templates: `SP_connection.com` (B3LYP/LanL2DZ single-point), `MIN_connection.com` (B3LYP/Def2SVP geometry optimization).
-Jobs are submitted to a compute cluster with 14 nodes × 24 cores.

 ## Energy Descriptors

 The final output `energy_descriptor.csv` (also used as `X.csv` in the machine-learning directory) contains the SCF energies (Hartree) for all 104 backbone–pyridone combinations across 52 reaction intermediates/transition states.
-The column names (0, 2, 3, 4, 6, 7, ..., 642) correspond to the EQ/PT indices from the SC-AFIR search.
+The column names (0, 2, 3, 4, 6, 7, ..., 642) correspond to the group (intermediate) indices clustered by equivalent structures with `grrmlib.is_identical` from the SC-AFIR search.

 ## Project Structure